danriedl/engular/adev/src/content/guide/forms/template-driven-forms.md

 The next step is to bind the input controls to the corresponding `Actor` properties with two-way data binding, so that they respond to user input by updating the data model, and also respond to programmatic changes in the data by updating the display.

 The `ngModel` directive declared in the `FormsModule` lets you bind controls in your template-driven form to properties in your data model.
-When you include the directive using the  syntax for two-way data binding, `[(ngModel)]`, Angular can track the value and user interaction of the control and keep the view synced with the model.
+When you include the directive using the  syntax for two-way data binding, `[(ngModel)]`, Engular can track the value and user interaction of the control and keep the view synced with the model.

 1. Edit the template file `actor-form.component.html`.
 1. Find the `<input>` tag next to the **Name** label.